1961 Formula One season: Race 2: Netherlands

 There were just eight days between Monaco and the Dutch Grands Prix.
 The Dutch race was held at the Circuit Zandvoort located in small sand dunes right next to a popular beach 20 miles west of Amsterdam.
 The injured Innes Ireland was replaced at Team Lotus by Trevor Taylor but otherwise the field was much as it had been at Monaco, with local hero Carel Godin de Beaufort getting a drive in one of the Porsches, entered by his Ecurie Maarsbergen.
 Ferrari monopolised the front row of the grid with Phil Hill on pole from von Trips and Ginther, while Moss's Walker Lotus and Graham Hill's BRM shared the second row.

 At the start, von Trips took the lead with Graham Hill in a works BRM and Phil Hill behind him.
 Graham Hill soon began to fall back, dropping quickly behind Phil Hill and Clark, who had stormed through the field from the fourth row to run fourth at the end of the first lap.
 Clark proceeded to battle for second place with the Ferrari and they exchanged places several times before Phil Hill finally asserted himself.
 Further back Graham Hill battled with Moss and Ginther, but it was von Trips who emerged ahead for most of the race, and won it.
 On the last lap, however, Ginther went wide when his throttle stuck open and Moss was able to grab fourth.

-The 1961 Dutch Grand Prix has a remarkable place in F1 history: every starter finished the race and no-one went into the pits.
-Such reliability has never been achieved since, made even more remarkable by the fact that Formula One cars were far from reliable machines during a race.
+In the 1961 Dutch Grand Prix, every starter finished the race and no one went into the pits, which has never been achieved since.

 The London Trophy was held at the short, tight and twisty Crystal Palace circuit in London the day after the Dutch Grand Prix, and it was won by Salvadori driving a Yeoman Credit Cooper, whilst another English race, the Silver City Trophy at the undulating and twisty Brands Hatch circuit nearby Crystal Palace was held in wet conditions and was won by Moss in a Walker Lotus, but was marred by the death of 24-year-old Welshman Shane Summers in a Cooper, who was killed almost instantly when he spun at the challenging, anti-cambered Paddock Hill Bend, went off and crashed into a concrete wall near an underground tunnel entrance.